Cause of Osteopenia, Osteoporosis

 Food and Calcium levels

-A greater problem is drinking carbonated beverages.
+A real problem is drinking carbonated beverages.
 They increase the

 amount of phosphorus so much that it upsets the delicate